Big Brother: Over the Top: Safety Ceremony

 The Nomination Ceremony from the broadcast edition was replaced with the new Safety Ceremony.
-This ceremony took place over two days with two separate ceremonies.
+This ceremony took place over two days, with two separate ceremonies.
 During the ceremony, the HoH was sequestered in the HoH room while the other HouseGuests were downstairs with their "Block Pass".
 When instructed by Big Brother, the HoH activated the "Block Pass" of a HouseGuest of their choosing.
-This made the pass illuminate green and indicate that the HouseGuest is safe from nominations.
+This made the pass illuminate green, indicating that the HouseGuest is safe from nominations.

-The first ceremony takes place on Saturday night with the HoH being instructed to save a predetermined number of HouseGuests.
-The second ceremony takes place on Sunday night with the HoH being instructed to save all but two of the remaining non-safe HouseGuest.
+The first ceremony takes place on Saturday night, with the HoH being instructed to save a predetermined number of HouseGuests.
+The second ceremony takes place on Sunday night, with the HoH being instructed to save all but two of the remaining non-safe HouseGuests.
 The HouseGuests who do not have their "Block Pass" activated at the end of the second ceremony are the HoH's two nominees.

 America's Vote

 This edition featured greater participation from the viewing public than the broadcast edition.
 Each week, the American public was given several opportunities to affect the game: